aliasmac/robotic-hoover/README.md

 A simple game to clean a room full of dirt with a handy robotic hoover!

 ## Functionality
-* The game takes commands from input.txt and feeds it to script.js where the data is parsed to create a 2D game board
+* The game takes commands from input.txt and feeds it to script.js where the data is parsed to create a 2D game board (x and y coordinates where x = no. of columns and y = no. of rows).
+In input.txt:
+   * The first line provides the room dimensions
+   * The second line the starting position of the Hoover on the 2D game board
+   * The preceeding lines up until the final line provide the dirt positions
+   * The final line provides the driving instructions (as cardinal directions where e.g. N and E mean "go north" and "go east" respectively)
 * The purpose of the game is to:
-    * add dirt to the 2D grid and then
+   * add dirt to the 2D grid
-    * direct the hoover to clean up the dirt
+   * then direct the hoover to clean up the dirt
 * The game has been designed according to OOP principles that uses class structure to organise the code

 ## How to run program